-The subjects of this study were graduate students enrolled in the second semester of a graduate-level applied statistics course sequence at a mid-size university in the Western United States.
-The target audience of this course is non-statistics graduate students, and, at this institution, this two-semester graduate statistics sequence is either required or highly recommended for the completion of a master’s degree in departments such as Ecology, Land Resources and Environmental Sciences, Animal and Range Sciences, and Plant Sciences.
-This sequence of two semester courses covers the foundations of statistical inference, including a wide variety of statistical methods, starting from two sample inferences and moving through regression and generalized linear models to mixed models.
+The subjects of this study were graduate students enrolled in the second semester of a graduate-level Applied Statistics course sequence at a mid-size university in the Western United States.
+The target audience of this course is non-Statistics graduate students, and, at this institution, this two-semester graduate Applied Statistics sequence is either required or highly recommended for the completion of a master’s degree in departments such as Ecology, Land Resources and Environmental Sciences, Animal and Range Sciences, and Plant Sciences.
+This sequence of two courses covers the foundations of statistical inference, including a wide variety of statistical methods, starting from two sample inferences and moving through regression and generalized linear models to mixed models.
 Taught using an R (2018) programming environment, students are typically given code to modify, covering base R graphics, summaries, and built-in functions, while also being exposed to a few computational concepts such as loops, and conditional and relational statements.

-Select graduate students in these fields complete a Graduate Certificate in Applied Statistics, which requires the completion of four graduate-level statistics courses.
-These four courses include the graduate-level applied statistics course sequence, as well as, sampling or experimental design, and one additional upper-level statistics course.
-The experimental design course covers the foundations of design and analysis of experiments, including a large variety of experimental methods, starting from matrix forms and moving through factorial, balanced complete and incomplete blocking, and split plot designs.
-The sampling course covers the cornerstones of sampling methodology, including a wide variety of probability samples, from simple random sampling to systematic sampling, and cluster sampling.
-Both of courses are taught using a SAS programming environment, where students are typically given code to modify.
-Other courses often taken for completion of this certificate include time series analysis, multivariate analysis, mixed effects models, and generalized linear models.

-However, the majority of graduate students in these fields enroll in the graduate-level applied statistics course sequence or solely in the first course in this sequence.
-Thus, this terminal statistics sequence often serves as graduate students’ sole statistical computing course, and consequently their only formal preparation for the computational problems they may face when implementing statistics as researchers.
+The majority of graduate students in Ecology, Land Resources and Environmental Sciences, Animal and Range Sciences, and Plant Sciences fields enroll in the graduate-level Applied Statistics course sequence or solely in the first course in this sequence.
+Thus, this terminal Statistics sequence often serves as graduate students’ sole statistical computing course, and consequently, their only formal preparation for the computational problems they may face when implementing statistics as researchers.
 In examining the experiences these environmental science graduate students face when acquiring the computational skills necessary to use statistics in their research, we seek to capture an in-depth understanding of the successes and shortfalls these students encounter in their computational journey.

-Though the term “Environmental Science” refers to a specific discipline in the literature, in this paper we will refer to the collection of fields which perform research in the natural resource sciences as “environmental science.”
-These are the fields whose students are required or highly-recommended to enroll in the graduate-level applied statistics course sequence at this institution.
+Though the term “Environmental Science” refers to a specific discipline in the literature, in this paper we will refer to the collection of fields which perform research in the biological and environmental natural sciences as “environmental science.”
+These are the fields whose students are required or highly-recommended to enroll in the graduate-level Applied Statistics course sequence at this institution.
 We begin by describing areas of the research literature that address the computational and statistical training of graduate students in the environmental and biological sciences.
 We then describe the qualitative study we implemented to explore the experiences of graduate environmental science students in acquiring the computational skills necessary to complete applications of statistics in their research.
 The results presented reveal the prevailing experiences of these students when faced with computational problems beyond their understanding, and articulate the resources students employed to gain computational skills for carrying out statistical analyses.

 Computing and the environmental Sciences